William Langewiesche: Career

-After the attacks of 9/11, Langewiesche was the only journalist given full unrestricted access to the World Trade Center site.
-He stayed there for nearly six months and produced "American Ground", a serialized report in The Atlantic Monthly.
-"American Ground" became a New York Times national bestselling book.
+After the attacks in the US of 9/11, Langewiesche was the only journalist given full and unrestricted access to the World Trade Center site in New York.
+He stayed there for nearly six months and wrote a serialized report, "American Ground, for The Atlantic, the longest piece of reporting the magazine had published.
+A book, "American Ground: Unbuilding the World Trade Center" became a New York Times national bestselling book.